matrix-org/matrix-spec-proposals/proposals/MSCZZZZ-matrix-for-the-social-media-use-case.md

 Some client may not be web pages, thus a `href=""` may not make sense.
 A text fall back, `Open in xxx to see the whole post` could make sense.

-#### Idea

-We could add a `tags` entry in the event content.
-The content of those tags could be 'hashtags'.

-This will be useful for art social media.
-But we could also see an implementation in regular social media.

 ### Reactions

 * Emoji reaction will use the regular event.